 May I bring my pets?
 Yes!
 We love pets.
 Please keep your beloved furry friends on leashes to protect them and others.

 What about my children?
-The festival is very child-friendly, with many fun and educational activities scheduled for children throughout the day.
+The festival is very child-friendly with many fun and educational activities scheduled for children throughout the day.
 See kids' tab and schedule.

 May I take alcohol outside of the main stage lawn area?
 No. Please keep all alcohol in the main lawn area--not in the art market, food, or children's lower shelter house area.

 What if I see underage drinking or intoxicated patrons?
 Please let any committee member or law enforcement officer know.
 Anyone drinking under 18 or anyone publicly intoxicated runs counter to the family-friendly spirit of the Ferdinand Folk Festival.
-Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand.
+Creating a safe space for all ages in the park and ensuring safe travels home for everyone are of utmost importance to the festival committee and the Town of Ferdinand, and our sponsors.
 The open, community nature of the festival and the emphasis on creating a healthy environment contribute to the event's uniqueness in the region.

 What if I hear profanity and inappropriate language in the park?
 Especially since we are a family-friendly event, please report any inappropriate language to any committee member.